How to PREPARE oxbryta 300 MG TABLETS FOR ORAL SUSPENSION: video transcript

 OXBRYTA can cause serious side effects, including:

-Serious allergic reactions.
-Tell your healthcare provider or get emergency medical help right away if you develop any of the following signs or symptoms during treatment:
+- Stop taking OXBRYTA, and tell your healthcare provider or get emergency medical help right away if you develop any of the following signs or symptoms during treatment:

 “The most common side effects of OXBRYTA include: